 Even if you maintain your heat pump as often as the manufacturer and installation team recommends, you will still need to replace the unit at some point.
 When your heat pump has stopped working as well as it used to and cleaning the air filters hasn’t made a difference, you should get it inspected.
 It might just need repairs or replacement parts.
 Common signs that mean you need a new unit include:

 If you’re fortunate, your heat pump might just need a few minor repairs or an inexpensive replacement part to keep it going for another few years.
 In that case, you should start saving up to buy a new unit.
-However, if you’ve had the same heat pump for up to ten years after installation, you might be better off getting the whole system replaced.
+However, if you’ve had the same heat pump in Auckland for up to ten years after installation, you might be better off getting the whole system replaced.
 You’ll have a working unit, lower energy bills, and a new warranty period.